 “Pantechniki” against Albania started in 1994.
-The Greek company “Pantechniki” won an international tender for the construction of roads and bridges.
+The Greek company “Pantechniki” won an international tender to construct roads and bridges.
 The contract was breached in March 1997, and arbitration decided that both parties pay court costs and court fees and tumble down claims for financial benefits.

 Leaf Tobacco A. Michaelides S.A. and Greek-Albanian Leaf Tobacco & Co.
 S.A. v.
 Republic of Albania registered on April 27, 1995.
-Case concluded following a settlement agreed by the parties; the proceeding discontinued at the request of the claimants.
+Case concluded following a settlement agreed by the parties; the proceeding was discontinued at the claimants’ request.

 General Electric “GE” petitioned the case in the International Court of Arbitration in Rome in 2006.
 GE that would build the first line Tirana-Durres train under the contract, although it did not start at all, the GE managed to get 20 million euro.

 “Petrolifera” against Albania, on 2007.
 Government “Nano” approved the agreement with the “La Petrolifera Italo-Albanese”, but in fact, a decision of the Commission on Property will return the land to the owners resulting in bringing the issue to arbitration.
 Although there were delays in the government relented contract giving the company some relief in liabilities.
 The second problem concerned the company refund of VAT.
 Next, the government made the issue again, giving “Petrolifera” 70 hectares of land worth EUR 3 million.